Percy Tau transfer news: Club Brugge loan Bafana Bafana star from Brighton & Hove Albion | Goal.com

 Bafana Bafana star Percy Tau has joined Club Brugge on a season-long loan deal from Brighton & Hove Albion.

-The 25-year-old attacker had been linked with a possible move to Club Brugge while French side Amiens SC was also among the teams that were reportedly keen on his signature.
+The 25-year-old attacker had been linked with a possible move to Club Brugge while French side Amiens SC was also among the teams reportedly keen on his signature.

 #WelcomePercy— Club Brugge KV (@ClubBrugge) July 29, 2019